Pecha Kucha – the chit-chat, low-down on Cincinnati’s hottest designers

 “One of the lesser discussed aspects to Pecha Kucha Night is that it is run as a not-for-profit organization,” Lewis says.
 “Any revenue generated from the events is put directly back into the events.
 We are always seeking visionary people, companies, or other organizations to sponsor PK in Cincinnati.”

-When the money is there, PK has great potential to promote solidarity and interaction between the creative, business and public spheres, as well as help to strengthen regional identities.
+When the money is there, PK holds the promise of creating a great deal of solidarity and interaction between the creative, business and public spheres, as well as helping to strengthen regional identities.

 Lewis sees Cincinnati’s proximity to other PK cities such as Columbus and Indianapolis as an opportunity.